deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Alright, bring it.
 Hit me with your best joke, Jeeves."
 Lewis challenged him.
 He sat up and - carefully, so as not to injure - slid down off Vedreg’s back.

-"Very well… hmm... “ Vedreg rumbled a Guvnurag throat-clear.
+"Very well… hmm...“ Vedreg rumbled a Guvnurag throat-clear.
 “Tiny Geverednig goes to her herd-father and declares: *’largest one!
 I am thirsty!’* - The herd-father points to the mountain."

 Kirk and Lewis exchanged mutual bewildered expressions as Vedreg glowed royal purple and produced a wheezing sound deep in his chest - his species’ version of uproarious laughter.